 Figure 3 shows the principal groundwater basins, sometimes referred to as storage units, in the region.
 The boundaries of these basins are as defined by the United States Geological Survey.
-The Beaumont Basin is the largest and most productive of these basins, and serves a large majority of the population in the region.
+It should be noted that these basins are very different from the groundwater basins identified by the California Department of Water Resources in its Bulletin 118.
+The Beaumont Basin is the largest and most productive of these local basins, and serves a large majority of the population in the region.

 The region is characterized by numerous faults, which make for complex geology.
-The Beaumont Basin is characterized by a number of smaller sub-basins, but can be viewed as one continuous basin, or storage unit, and has been modeled in that marmer.
+The Beaumont Basin is characterized by a number of smaller sub-basins, but can be viewed as one continuous basin, or storage unit, and has been modeled in that manner.
 East of the Beaumont Basin is the Banning Basin, and east of that is the Cabazon Basin.
 The Agency is in the process of expanding its model of the Beaumont Basin (developed by the United States Geologic Survey) eastward to include both the Banning and Cabazon basins, or storage units.
-This work should be completed and peer-reviewed by late 2014.
+This work should be completed and peer-reviewed by 2016.